seamaster300/MeshBank-documentation/Roadmap.md

 Banking institutions, credit card processors, financial companies, ecommerce platforms

 ### What should the results be?
-1. MeshBank's infrastructure creates a decentralized network of self regulating interconnected nodes
+1. MeshBank is a decentralized autonomous organization that has real world employees that power the business.
+2. Nodes can vote on monthly budget allocations through community self governance.
-2. Mobile application that allows users to send, receive, and invest on MeshBank's infrastructure
+2. Desktop application that allows users to send, receive, and invest in MeshBank's infrastructure

 ### What are the boundaries of this project?